jconorgrogan/Chaotic-Phasors/README.md

 # Chaotic-Phasors

+This project is a simulation of a system of phasors (rotating vectors) organized in multiple circles.
+Each circle contains a set number of phasors with their own initial angles and angular speeds.
+The phasors can collide both within their own circle and with phasors from other circles "cross-fire" style.
+Can perfectly re-run in microseconds, but would take many universes to brute force/reverse without the starting key.

-Utilizing a chaotic geometric system to create a unique signiture (sum of phasors at a randomly sampled set of T**) as a public key.
-These public keys (right side on below image) can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers), which can collide "cross-fire" stlye across overlapping circles.
-Can perfectly re-run in microseconds, but would take many universes to brute force.
-Potentially Quantum-resistant?
+This method can be used to create a quantum-resistant means of encryption.
+Simulation output (sum of phasors at a randomly sampled set of T**) is  public key.
+These public keys (right side on below image) can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers).

 Image from run on Python App
 <img width="1134" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors/assets/130090573/e413c786-fc01-476c-8538-854be16284c4">